-1. The tester shall capture the user plane data sent between UE and gNB using any network analyser over the NG RAN air interface.
+1. The tester shall capture the user plane data sent between UE and gNB using any network analyser over the air interface.

 2. Tester shall filter user plane data packets sent between UE and gNB.

 3. Tester shall replay the captured user plane packets or shall use any packet crafting tool to create a user plane packet similar to the captured user plane packet and replay to the gNB.